SEI-R-2-22/deployment_PERN_API/README.md

 Select `Enable Automatic Deploy` and make sure it's pointing to your `main` branch.

-Now in your project folder, `add`, `commit` and `push` your changes and a build should kick off on heroku!
+Now in your project folder, `add`, `commit` and `push` your changes and a build should kick off on Heroku!

-You can monitor progress in heroku's activity tab!
+You can monitor progress in Heroku's activity tab!

 Once the build is finished you can open your app by using the `Open App` button or `heroku open` in your terminal.

-You can also publish a build by adding and committing your changes and running `git push heroku main`
+You can also publish a build by adding and committing your changes and running `git push heroku main`.

 ## Monitoring Your Server